3D imaging technology has revolutionized medicine, arming doctors with more information to diagnose and treat patients.

 Detailed 3D images provide the doctor with comprehensive information needed for developing the best surgical plan.

 Need more information about 3D imaging capabilities?
-Radiology services at Keck Medicine of USC are highly specialized and fully integrated, providing the most important advances in state-of-the-art technology to our patients.
+Radiology services at Keck Medicine are highly specialized and fully integrated, providing the most important advances in state-of-the-art technology to our patients.